Skip to content

 How to Become a Game Warden in Arizona: 5 Steps

-The path to becoming a Arizona game warden follows five core steps:
+The path to becoming an Arizona game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + bachelor's preferred), and a clean background for Arizona.
+1. Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + bachelor's preferred, and a clean record are the entry bar in Arizona.

-- Apply and pass the entrance exams — Arizona Game and Fish Department administers a written exam, physical agility test, oral interview, and background investigation.
+3. Submit your application and clear the exam battery — The Arizona Game and Fish Department stages a written test, physical agility assessment, oral board, and background investigation.

-- Graduate from the academy — Complete the Arizona Law Enforcement Academy (AZPOST certified) program.
+4. Earn your academy diploma — Finish the Arizona Law Enforcement Academy (AZPOST certified) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.